Maripia12/React-portfolio/README.md

 ## Details:

-* Portfolio contains a header with my full name and a navigation to an 'About ME' section, a 'Projects' section, a 'Contat' section and a 'Resume' section.
+* Portfolio contains a header with my full name and a navigation to an 'About ME' section, a 'Projects' section, a 'Contact' section and a 'Resume' section.
 Also a footer is available with icon links to my GitHub and my LinkedIn account.

 * When Clicked on the navigation section the corresponding section appears without the page reloding.